Foster Care Licensing

 Step 2: in-person training

 All foster parents are required to complete the National Training and Development Curriculum (NTDC).
 The in-person trainings meet 9 weekday times for 3.5 hours (6:00-9:30pm).
-These classes are offered in all three counties at a variety of times throughout the year.
+These classes are offered in all four counties at a variety of times throughout the year.
 Contact 866-90-CHILD to find the next class times.

 8 hours of training hours are required annually to to maintain your license.
 A number of classes (in person and online) are available to meet this requriement.
 Florida has an online resource for training hours.